gzweigle/open-hybrid-piano/firmware/research/ips2_hammer/README.md

-# IPS 2.0 Hammer
+# IPS 2.X Hammer

-Code specific to the hammer processing code running on IPS 2.0.
+Hammer processing code running on a Teensy 4.1 processor and the IPS 2.X mainboard.